Bill Betters, PG, LSP

 Mr. Betters was among the first Licensed Site Professionals when the program was established.
 He has served as president of the LSP Association (LSPA), and was chair of the LSPA Regulations Committee where he was responsible for representing the LSPA during significant regulatory revisions and presentations of new legislation.
 Currently, he serves as chair of the LSPA Past President Council and as treasurer of the LSPA Scholarship Fund.
 Mr. Betters was also an ex-officio board member of The Engineering Center.

 Mr. Betters holds an M.S. in Geology from Boston College; a B.S. in Earth Sciences, Physics minor from Salem State College; and completed Graduate Studies at Tufts University in epidemiology, remediation, risk assessment, and environmental impact analysis.
-He is OSHA HAZWOPER, Standard 29 CFR 1910.120 and SARA Section 126 (d) trained and certified, and holds a USCG Merchant Mariner’s master license.
+He is OSHA HAZWOPER, Standard 29 CFR 1910.120 and SARA Section 126 (d) trained and certified.